sahabpardaz/spring-boot-rest-commons/doc/security.md

 Besides these parameters, you can also pass another argument `authorityPrefix`.
 By default, Spring adds the prefix "ROLE_" to the role names returned by the authentication object.
 But we do not like to manipulate the original role names, so we do not append anythings to those names.
 Using this parameter, you can define your own prefix of choice.
-At the next step, we are going to implement the `CustomAuthenticator` class and register it as a Spring component:
+At the next step, we are going to implement the `CustomAuthenticator` class and register it as a Spring bean:

 ```java
 @Component